-Educational Technology Specialist
+Educational Technology Specialist Standards

-Standards Alignment
+Alignment

-Standards COMPETENCY Performance Expectations EDUCATIONAL TECHNOLOGY CLOs DKS1, COMPETENCY 0001- The New York State Educational Technology Specialist understands the PCA1 TECHNOLOGY characteristics and functions of a broad range of technology resources, including ISTE 1, 2, 6 CONCEPTS AND hardware, software, electronic devices, and computer networks.
-The Educational CAEP A1 OPERATIONS Technology Specialist applies knowledge of these technology resources to identify and troubleshoot common technology-related problems encountered in educational settings.
-CLOs DKS1, COMPETENCY 0002- The New York State Educational Technology Specialist demonstrates knowledge of PCA1 DIGITAL-AGE WORK existing and emerging technology resources that are used to support student learning, ISTE 6, 7 AND LEARNING personal learning, and professional development.
-The Educational Technology CAEP A1 Specialist understands the uses of digital tools and resources and applies features of these tools to facilitate communication, collaboration, research, and problem solving in a digital society.
-CLOs DKS1, COMPETENCY 0003- The New York State Educational Technology Specialist understands digital citizenry; DKS3 DIGITAL CITIZENRY the legal, ethical, responsible, and appropriate use of technology resources and digital ISTE 6 AND RESPONSIBILITY information; social and human issues related to technology; and the use of technology CAEP A1 to facilitate learning for all students.
+Standards COMPETENCY Performance Expectations EDUCATIONAL TECHNOLOGY CLOs DKS1, PCA1 ISTE 1, 2, 6 CAEP A1 COMPETENCY 0001- TECHNOLOGY CONCEPTS AND OPERATIONS The New York State Educational Technology Specialist understands the characteristics and functions of a broad range of technology resources, including hardware, software, electronic devices, and computer networks.
+The Educational Technology Specialist applies knowledge of these technology resources to identify and troubleshoot common technology-related problems encountered in educational CLOs DKS1, PCA1 ISTE 6, 7 CAEP A1 COMPETENCY 0002- DIGITAL-AGE WORK AND LEARNING The New York State Educational Technology Specialist demonstrates knowledge of existing and emerging technology resources that are used to support student learning, personal learning, and professional development.
+The Educational Technology Specialist understands the uses of digital tools and resources and applies features of these tools to facilitate communication, collaboration, research, and problem solving in a digital society.
+CLOs DKS1, DKS3 ISTE 6 CAEP A1 COMPETENCY 0003- DIGITAL CITIZENRY AND RESPONSIBILITY The New York State Educational Technology Specialist understands digital citizenry; the legal, ethical, responsible, and appropriate use of technology resources and digital information; social and human issues related to technology; and the use of technology to facilitate learning for all students.

-CLOs DKS1, COMPETENCY 0004- The New York State Educational Technology Specialist designs, creates, and DKS2 DIGITAL-AGE maintains effective technology-enhanced learning environments and experiences that ISTE 6 LEARNING maximize content learning in context.
-The Educational Technology Specialist meets CAEP A1 ENVIRONMENTS AND the needs of all learners by aligning learning environments and experiences with EXPERIENCES standards outlined in the NYSLS, the New York State Core Curriculum, and the National Educational Technology Standards for Students (NETS-S).
-CLOs DKS1, COMPETENCY 0005- The New York State Educational Technology Specialist uses effective methods and DLR3 FACILITATING AND strategies for teaching digital-age concepts and skills that address content and ISTE 6, 7 ASSESSING technology standards and that foster student learning, creativity, communication, CAEP A1 STUDENT LEARNING collaboration, and critical thinking.
+CLOs DKS1, DKS2 ISTE 6 CAEP A1 COMPETENCY 0004- DIGITAL-AGE LEARNING ENVIRONMENTS AND EXPERIENCES The New York State Educational Technology Specialist designs, creates, and maintains effective technology-enhanced learning environments and experiences that maximize content learning in context.
+The Educational Technology Specialist meets the needs of all learners by aligning learning environments and experiences with standards outlined in the NYSLS, the New York State Core Curriculum, and the National Educational Technology Standards for Students (NETS-S).
+CLOs DKS1, COMPETENCY 0005- The New York State Educational Technology Specialist uses effective methods and DLR3 FACILITATING AND strategies for teaching digital-age concepts and skills that address content and ISTE 6, 7 ASSESSING STUDENT technology standards and that foster student learning, creativity, communication, CAEP A1 LEARNING collaboration, and critical thinking.
 The Educational Technology Specialist uses student performance data to inform instruction and promote learning.
-CLOs DKS1, COMPETENCY 0006- The New York State Educational Technology Specialist promotes the development DLR3 TEACHNOLOGY and implementation of technology infrastructure, procedures, plans, budgets, and ISTE 6, 7 LEADERSHIP AND professional development programs that promote excellence.
+CLOs DKS1, COMPETENCY 0006- The New York State Educational Technology Specialist promotes the development and DLR3 TEACHNOLOGY implementation of technology infrastructure, procedures, plans, budgets, and ISTE 6, 7 LEADERSHIP AND professional development programs that promote excellence.
 The Educational CAEP A1 RESOURCE Technology Specialist supports the change process throughout the instructional MANAGEMENT environment.
 CLOs DKS1, COMPETENCY 0007- The New York State Educational Technology Specialist applies knowledge of how to DKS2, DKS3, PEDAGOGICAL support teachers in integrating technology into the curriculum to enhance the PCA1 CONTENT effectiveness of instructional units.
-The Educational Technology Specialist applies ISTE 2, 6 KNOWLEDGE skills for differentiating learning in a technology-enhanced environment that maximizes CAEP A1 learning for all students.
+The Educational Technology Specialist applies skills ISTE 2, 6 KNOWLEDGE for differentiating learning in a technology-enhanced environment that maximizes CAEP A1 learning for all students.